kainlite/blog/content/blog/from_zero_to_hero_with_kops_and_aws.md

 aws iam attach-role-policy --policy-arn arn:aws:iam::894527626897:policy/kops-alb-policy --role-name nodes.k8s.techsquad.rocks aws iam attach-role-policy --policy-arn arn:aws:iam::894527626897:policy/kops-alb-policy --role-name masters.k8s.techsquad.rocks
 {{< /highlight >}}
-Note that we just used the policies that we created before but we needed the cluster running because kops creates the roles nodes.k8s.techsquad.rocks and masters.k8s.techsquad.rocks.
+Note that we just used the policies that we created before but we needed the cluster running because kops creates the roles nodes.k8s.techsquad.rocks and masters.k8s.techsquad.rocks, and this is needed for the aws-alb-ingress-controller and external-dns so these are able to do their job.

 We need to download the manifests and modify a few parameters to match our deployment, the parameters are domain-filter and txt-owner-id, the rest is as is:
 {{< highlight bash >}}